AIA Connecticut Committees

 Serves as a legal watchdog for the profession and also focuses on legislative and licensing issues and on encouraging AIA Connecticut participation in local, state and federal government.

-Sponsors educational programs, provides resources, and generally serves as the “touch point” on historic issues within AIA Connecticut.
+Working with other organizations, the committee sponsors educational programs, provides resources, and generally serves as the “touch point” on historic issues within AIA Connecticut as well as to other organizations.

-Addresses practice issues and shares information between practitioners in a roundtable format.
+The roundtable addresses practice issues and shares information between practitioners in a roundtable format.
+Outside experts often lead the roundtables.